We must do better over MP standards, says Chancellor Rishi Sunak

 - Gifts totalling £300 or more from a single source in the course of a year

+Lord Evans, chairman of the committee on standards in public life, said that "nothing that an MP does should get in the way of their ability to work in support of their constituents".

+"If somebody is spending a huge amount of their time on a second job, then they can't be maintaining support for their constituents," he told BBC Radio 4's Today programme.

-On Wednesday, Prime Minister Boris Johnson said the UK was "not remotely a corrupt country" and that MPs who broke the rules should face "appropriate sanctions".
+On Wednesday, Prime Minister Boris Johnson, facing the world's media at COP26, said the UK was "not remotely a corrupt country" and that MPs who broke the rules should face "appropriate sanctions".

 MPs are allowed to have second jobs but their code of conduct says they cannot use public resources, including parliamentary offices, for "personal or financial benefit".